 How Can I Determine If I Have Rats in My Engine?

 The smell of rat droppings can’t be mistaken for anything else.
 Rat droppings have a musty odor that smells like rotting cheese.

-If you can smell the droppings, you will most likely be able to visually identify them as well.
-Finding rat dropping around your car’s battery casing is common.
+If you can smell the droppings, you will most likely be able to identify them as well visually.
+Finding rat droppings around your car’s battery casing is common.

 If you hear scratching noises coming from your dashboard, your car isn’t possessed.
 It’s probably a rat.
 If you hear something moving around, such as metal objects, that’s a different issue.
 Mechanisms that are moving around in your car could be due to an air conditioning malfunction and various other things.
 If you hear scratching noises that sound like little nails, there’s a good chance you’re hearing the movements of a rat.

 Although chewing marks on the inside of your car are uncommon, it’s not impossible.
 Rodents will happily live on the inside of your car because there are different places where they can make a nest and tons of other objects to chew.

 Your check lights can appear because of rats chewing on the wires of your vehicle’s harness.
 The excessive chewing on these wires can cause your vehicle’s sensors to malfunction.
 These malfunctions, especially check lights that light up red, indicate you have a serious issue that needs to be addressed by a mechanic.
 Some of the damage that can occur can make your car difficult to drive or not drivable.

 Windshield Wiper Fluid